StanleighMorales/BackendTechnicalAssetsManagement/IMPORT_GUIDE.md

 # Item Import Guide

-## Excel Import with Image and Status Support
+## Excel Import with Image Support

-Your import functionality now supports importing items with images and status information from Excel files.
+Your import functionality supports importing items with images from Excel files.
+All imported items are automatically assigned an "Available" status.

 ### Supported Excel Columns